hyphacoop/organizing/2019-02-05-all-hands-meeting.md

         - suggest: full hour next week?
         - suggest: commit to use next WG meeting groups to discuss
         - DECISION: 1h for goal discussion next week (replace standup)
-    - Business Planning Goals:
-        - **O** Build our engagement strategy (eg. brand, web presence, outreach)
-            - **KRs** discussed : build intro/brand book, branded website
-        - **O**  Develop our leads and opportunities pipeline
-        - **O** Gain a better sense of work that people want to do (what opportunities should we go focus our energies on, gauge interest on different kinds of projects)
-        - **O** Assess our financial sustainability (as “capacity to endure”)
-            - **KR** develop key metrics and initial projection
-        - **O** Shorten our lead-to-proposal time (i.e. the time it takes from identifying an opportunity to getting member buy-in in order to submit a proposal)

 - bl: IRP proposal validation?
     - uv: async? :+1: